Change Divi Contact Form Action URL

 </script>

-Your contact from should now send the contact form information to your chosen URL.
+Your contact form should now send the contact form information to your chosen URL.

 Redirecting the User